Blue plastic additive pellets in a white background

 Plastic is one of the most widely used materials in the world, but non-biodegradable plastic can take centuries to decompose.
 To address this, some plastic manufacturers have introduced biodegradable plastic additives that make plastic more eco-friendly by accelerating its breakdown.

-Here’s what you need to know about degradable additives with traditional plastics, explain how they work and what they do, and discuss their advantages and disadvantages for different applications.
+Here’s what you need to know about degradable additives with traditional plastics, how they work and what they do, and discuss their advantages and disadvantages for different applications.

 Process and Lifespan of Traditional Plastics